Dish Soap Ingredients And Hidden Chemical Risks

 Dyes and Additives That Add Nothing to Cleaning

-Many dish soaps include synthetic dyes and fragrances purely for marketing.
+Many dish soaps include dyes and fragrances for visual and sensory appeal.

-- Blue or green dyes to signal “fresh” or “powerful”
+- Blue or green dyes to signal freshness

 - Optical brighteners that make surfaces appear shinier